bionictoucan/crispy/docs/neuralnetwork.rst

 Neural networks are composed of non-linear *layers* made up of a linear operation, a normalisation technique and an non-linear (known as activation) operation.
 Like Lego, neural network frameworks typically give each of these pieces individually and a mix and match process can ensue.
 The approach we take however is that these layers will always follow the linear -> normalisation -> non-linear path and therefore we combine these key building blocks together with the interchangeability being encapsulated by keyword arguments.

-For training and putting together of a full model, I recommend looking at `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/latest/>`_ which all of these classes should be compatible with.

 The most commonly used type of neural network is known as a convolutional neural network (CNN).
 CNNs have layers as described above and so will utilise the ``ConvBlock`` object to build the layers.

 .. autoclass:: crisPy2.neural_network.ConvBlock